tornado05/planetoid/README.md

 #### Constructor options:
  - pins - list, objects that declares pins
+ - dataKey - string, name of the key to extract data from common data storage

  #### Pins objects fields
  - lng - float, longetude of the point